 Chewonki is committed to supporting each participating school by customizing the program.
-We offer to visit each school beforehand to present an informational slide slide and packing demonstration to teachers, students, and parents.
+We offer to visit each school beforehand to present an informational slideshow and packing demonstration to teachers, students, and parents.

 Each student receives a certificate of participation from his or her Chewonki instructor.
 This certificate focuses on the student’s achievements during the program, citing specific examples of successes.
 Hearing from their Chewonki instructors helps personalize the experience for the students.
 These certificates are also an effective basis for follow-up discussion back at school.